DiegoRaC14/Applied-statistics/README.md

 - **ISLR**
     - Default

-  Additionally, there is used a .txt file that contains data about experience years and salaries.
+  Additionally, there was used a .txt file that containing data about experience years and salaries.
 - **profsalary.txt**

 ## 📂 Folders

-- 'Regression_analysis' – Regression analysis projects, it includes different approaches of regression: Simple linear, polynomial, logistic
+- 'Regression_analysis' – Regression analysis projects, it includes different approaches of regression: Simple linear, polynomial, logistic and dummy variables

 ## 🛠️ Tools & Libraries